knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 We see the channel-maxage for this object is set to 24 hours, and that is how long it will live in the cache if no purging occurs before that.

 Here we see the groups for the article data, containing the groups for the publication, the app, the article id and referenced article ids.
 These will be purged automatically if a journalist edits the article.
 If we, for some reason want to purge every article, section and front page for that publication, we purge "group=/pub78" and we're done.
-Or we purge individual articles, which of course is the common case.
+Or we purge individual articles or sections, which of course is the common case, for CMS data.

-As this applies to all apps, we could just as easily purge all objects using ad data, or menudata.
+As this applies to all apps, we could just as easily purge all objects using ad data, or using menu data.
 Or in fact almost everything in our caches in on go.
 Remember: with great power comes great responsibility.

 Here's the VCL code to allow PURGE requests to softban(LINK) objects from the cache.